cfe-lab/MiCall/CONTRIBUTING.md

     tests as described above, process the microtest data set, and process a full run using MISEQ_MONITOR.py from the command line.
 Check the logs for errors.
     Also check that all the issues in the current milestone are closed.
+2. Check if the kiveapi package needs a new release by looking for new commits.
+    Make sure you tested with the latest version.
-2. Determine what version number should be used next.
+3. Determine what version number should be used next.
 Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
-2. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
+4. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
     Use the `dump_projects.py` script and compare `projects.json` to check that the projects match.
+5. Check the history of the `micall.alignment` folder.
+If it has changed since the last release, then update the version number in `setup.py`.
-3. [Create a release][release] on Github.
+6. [Create a release][release] on Github.
 Use "vX.Y" as the tag, where X.Y
     matches the version you used in `settings_default.py`.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
-4. Get the code from Github into the server's development environment.
+7. Get the code from Github into the server's development environment.

         ssh user@server
         cd /usr/local/share/miseq/development/
         git fetch
         git checkout tags/vX.Y

-5. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
+8. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
 You will probably need to modify the version number, at least.
 Make sure that `production = False`, and the process counts are half the production values.
 Do the same comparison of `hostfile`.
-6. Check if `alignment.cpp` is newer than `alignment.so`.
-If so, rebuild it.
+9. Check if the gotoh package is up to date.
+If not, install it.

+        cd /usr/local/share/miseq/development/micall/alignment
+        pip show gotoh
+        cat setup.py  # compare version numbers
+        sudo python setup.py install

+10. Check that the kiveapi package is the same version you tested with.
+If not, get the latest code and install it.

+        cd /usr/local/share/py-kive-api
+        git fetch
+        git checkout tags/vM.N
+        sudo python setup.py install

+11. Process one full run of data.

         cd /usr/local/share/miseq/development/
-        ./build_alignment.sh

-7. Process one full run of data.

-        cd /usr/local/share/miseq/development/
         ./run_processor.py /data/miseq/YYMMDD*

-7. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any runs.
+12. Stop the `MISEQ_MONITOR.py` process after you check that it's not processing any runs.

         ssh user@server